islahh/jsnad-certification-prep/1_node-cli.md

 ## Preload Modules

 - It's a good idea if you have a module that configures the process or setup.
-A great example is the [.env](https://www.npmjs.com/package/dotenv) module.
+A great example is the [.env](https://www.npmjs.com/package/dotenv) module. (not needed anymore - but useful for old versions - since we have native envs)

 - CommonJS
   - `node --require ./setup.js index.js` or `node -r ...`